 I Am Suffering Terribly From Empty Nest Syndrome

-My Questions and Answers | | Expert Author , Pshycotherapist & Life Coachℹ️
+My Questions and Answers | | Expert Author , Pshycotherapist & Life Coach

-Updated On: October 11, 2022
+Updated On: October 8, 2024

 I am a 43-year-old married woman, fairly healthy, financially dependent (though secure) on my husband of 20 years, with a son who’s 18 years old and shifted base to another place for studies.
 I am suffering from Empty Nest Syndrome.

-Can your expert Ms Neha Anand please help me out.
+Can your expert Ms Neha Anand please help me out?
 For the past three years, ever since my son flew out, I’ve had severe stress, which has started affecting my health, especially my mental health.

 It started with me worrying about how he would be, his safety in a big city, whether he’d eaten well or not, etc. I would even cry about what I would do with my life now, as he’s gone and I have no one or nothing to look forward to.
-I live in a small town where there is absolutely no recreation or opportunity for me, to do something in my ample free time.
+I live in a small town where there is no recreation or opportunity for me, to do something in my ample free time.

-I have grown up abroad, which is why I can speak and write well, but now I hate living here in this small town with a very negative mother-in-law who won’t let me breathe freely.
+I grew up abroad, which is why I can speak and write well, but now I hate living here in this small town with a very negative mother-in-law who won’t let me breathe freely.
 My husband is a great guy, but due to work and the fact that he is the only son in a small family, we both have 4 elders to take care of now.
 So we both can’t think of moving out with our son.
 It’s a circus here, with each elder trying to outdo the other in playing spoilsport to our plans, put us down, make us feel guilty about anything possible.
 My mother-in-law is a typical one, trying to instigate fights and problems between me and my husband.

 My health is affected by mental stress.
 I can’t stop worrying that my son is sometimes breaking rules where he stays, fearing his removal from the hostel or even worse, fearing that he will stop respecting people.